 5 Warranty Myths That Big Retailers Don’t Want You To Know About

-5 Warranty Myths That Big Retailers Don't Want You To Know AboutDuring the pandemic, many people are doing more of their shopping online.
-One of the frequently encountered situations in online shopping is that retailers try to upsell people on retail warranties.
+During the pandemic, many people are doing more of their shopping online.
+One frequently encountered situation in online shopping is that retailers try to upsell people on retail warranties.
 There are a lot of warranty myths out there you might be aware of, so we’re here to set the record straight.

-It probably feels like every time you shop online when you get to the checkout page, the company is trying to get you to buy a warranty.
-This is especially common for big box stores and big-ticket purchases like appliances and electronics.
-But it can also happen with items worth smaller dollar amounts.
+However, it can also happen with items worth smaller dollar amounts.
 Even if you spend as little as $100 on a product, the retailer will likely ask if you want to pay $20-30 extra for a warranty or “protection plan.”

-Are these extra costs really worth it?
+Are these extra costs worth it?
 Or is the retail warranty just a way for corporations to pad their profit margins?

 Understanding the warranty myths and realities can help you be a savvier shopper, save money, and avoid getting stuck with an “unwarranted” warranty.